If you grew up watching The Addams Family on TV, snap your fingers.

 The show was based on cartoons by Charles Addams that were published in The New Yorker.

 When I recently made a reference to the show and my kids had no idea what I was talking about, I immediately rented the first season and made let them watch it.

-For the sitcom’s pilot, they filmed the exterior of an old house on Adams Boulevard (no kidding) in Los Angeles.
-The house has since been torn down.
+For the pilot, they shot at an old house in L.A. that’s since been torn down.

-Starting with the second episode, a painting based on that house was used for the show:
+Starting with the second episode, a matte painting was used for the show:

-The Thing was a bodiless hand that appeared out of various boxes throughout the house to help the family whenever needed–answering phones, disarming burglers, etc. In the cartoons, Thing was a bodiless head, but they changed it for the TV show.
+The Thing was a bodiless hand that appeared out of various boxes throughout the house to help the family whenever needed, from answering phones to disarming burglers.
+In the cartoons, Thing was a bodiless head, but they changed it for the TV show.

-The hand belonged to Ted Cassidy, who also played the butler Lurch.
-(When Lurch and Thing were in the same scene, an assistant director’s hand filled in.)
+The Thing’s hand belonged to Ted Cassidy, who also played the butler Lurch:

 Cassidy was 6’9″ tall and looked pretty imposing on the show.
 The actors who played Pugsley and Wednesday said they were never afraid of him, though, because he was such a “gentle and eloquent man–very kind to us.”